Meet Our Multidisciplinary Heart Transplant Team

 A VAD coordinator is a registered nurse specially trained to provide care for patients who receive a ventricular assist device.
 The VAD coordinator provides education about the device, monitors your progress in the hospital, and provides follow-up care coordination once you are discharged.

-Social workers are available for evaluation and supportive counseling for you and your family throughout all phases of transplantation.
+Social workers are available for evaluation and supportive counseling for you and your family throughout all phases of heart transplantation.
 If you need information about fundraising, medication assistance, housing and other transplant resources, the transplant social worker can assist you.

-A transplant dietitian’s role is to develop a nutritional plan that will ensure you are as healthy as possible for your surgery and life after it.
+A transplant dietitian’s role is to develop a nutritional plan that will ensure you are as healthy as possible for your heart transplant surgery and life after it.
 He or she will assess your nutrition habits, address possible deficiencies, assess any need for weight loss, and talk about possible dietary restrictions and follow-up care.

 Baptist’s mission mirrors the three-fold ministry of Christ – healing, preaching and teaching.
 In addition to providing quality health care, we also strive to care for your emotional and spiritual well-being.
-The chaplain can help you and your family deal with the emotional and spiritual issues that can be associated with transplantation.
+The chaplain can help you and your family deal with the emotional and spiritual issues that can be associated with heart transplantation.